 Overview of the VECMA Toolkit

 The VECMA Toolkit (VECMAtk) enables automated VVUQ for multiscale applications that can be deployed on emerging exascale platforms.
 VECMAtk provide support for software applications regardless of the domain of interest.
-The month 12 release, and is made up of the following tools:
+The month 42 release is made up of the following tools:

 - QCG Pilot Job

 In Figure 1 we show how the different tools are combined when using each of the four application tutorials, after which we provide a short introduction to each component.

 Overview of the VECMAtk toolkit and its components